-If long-term, local lowering of groundwater levels is not permitted and the underpass structure is designed to be effectively water tight, a permanent groundwater cut-off system (e.g., secant pile wall) with a supplementary internal drainage and pumping system, or a long-term groundwater drawdown pumping system may be required.
+Supplementary internal drainage and pumping system would also likely be required.
 In this case, the structure and permanent retaining walls will be required to be designed for the full hydrostatic pressure.
 In accordance with AREMA (2018), a Factor of Safety of 2 is required for uplift resistance.
-Therefore, in order to satisfy this requirement, raft structures (i.e., for an underpass base slab) deeper than about 1.5 m below current ground surface will require a concrete base slab having a thickness that counteracts the water pressures sufficiently to increase the Factor of Safety against basal instability to 2.
+Therefore, in order to satisfy this requirement, raft structures (i.e., for an underpass base slab) deeper than about 5 m below current ground surface will require a concrete base slab having a thickness that counteracts the water pressures sufficiently to increase the Factor of Safety against basal instability to 2.
 Depending on the final width of the roadway, it may also be possible to structurally tie the base slab to permanent secant pile walls and resist hydraulic uplift with a structural base slab and the frictional uplift resistance of the retaining walls.
-Alternatively, consideration could also be given to installing anchors to "tie-down" the base slab and resist the uplift pressures.
-Permanent anchors, however, require specialized corrosion protection systems, particularly when installed beneath roadways that are subjected to de-icing salts.
+Consideration could also be given to installing anchors to "tie-down" the base slab and resist the uplift pressures.
+Permanent anchors, however, require specialized corrosion protection systems, particularly when installed beneath roadway where it is lower than the groundwater levels with an internal passive groundwater pressure relief and pumping system may be the most practical alternative for an underpass design.

-For the underpass alternative, retaining walls will be required along the east and west sides of Kennedy Road.
-The vertical walls of the depressed corridor may be supported with a continuous secant pile (caisson) wall, soldier pile and lagging walls with a concrete panel facing or, a conventional cantilever retaining wall or Retained Soil System (RSS) wall may be constructed; however, if a permanent groundwater management system is not incorporated into the design the retaining walls will need to be designed to be waterproof and should be connected to the base slab and designed for uplift resistance.
+For the underpass and hybrid alternatives, retaining walls will be required along the east and west sides of Kennedy Road.
+The vertical walls of the depressed corridor may be supported with a continuous secant pile (caisson) wall, soldier pile and lagging walls with a concrete panel facing or, a conventional cantilever retaining wall or Retained

+Soil System (RSS) wall may be constructed; however, if a permanent groundwater management system is not incorporated into the design for the underpass alternative the retaining walls will need to be designed to be waterproof and should be connected to the base slab and designed for uplift resistance.
 Where space and property permit, and if a permanent groundwater management system is incorporated into the design, permanent cut slopes may be constructed at no steeper than 2H:1V.

-Alternatively, the grade separation could be designed as an overhead structure to carry Kennedy Road over the GO Transit rail line and, from a foundations perspective, an advantage of the overhead structure is long-term groundwater management or design for uplift resistance would not be required.
+Alternatively, the grade separation could be designed as an overhead structure to carry Kennedy Road over the GO rail line and, from a foundations perspective, an advantage of the overhead structure is long-term groundwater management or design for uplift resistance would not be required.
 Where space permits the approach embankment north and south of the rail line can be constructed with side slopes at 2H:1V or flatter.
 Alternatively, RSS or cast-in-place concrete walls could be constructed to retain the approach embankment.